nanaoto/DrumScript/README.md

 > **NOTE:**
 > Other `Python` package managers, ie `pip`, `conda`, `pyenv`, `hatch`, `poetry` may be used interchangeably with the commands above.
 >
-> **LilyPond Installation**
+**LilyPond Installation**

-To generate high-quality PDF sheet music, DrumScript utilizes `music21` which, in turn, relies on an external music engraving program called **LilyPond**.
+To generate high-quality PDF sheet music, DrumScript utilises `music21` which, in turn, relies on an external music engraving program called **LilyPond**.
 You'll need to install LilyPond separately on your system for PDF export functionality to work.

   * **Download & Install LilyPond:**